gregory-gutmann/network-gppi/README.md

 ### Psychophysiological interaction contrast for high- over low-calorie food images (ppi-contrast)

-As a 246x247 heatmap might be a bit unfit for visual inspection, I selected a set of seed and target regions containing the 20 most positive or negative contrasts.
-The seed regions include a.o. multiple ROIs from the inferior temporal gyrus and the amygdala.
+As a 246x247 heatmap might be a bit unfit for visual inspection, I selected a set of seed and target regions containing the 30 most positive or negative contrasts.
+The seed regions include a.o. multiple ROIs from the prefrontal cortex, parietal cortex and the amygdala.
 The target set includes a.o. multiple regions of the occipital cortex and cuneus.
-Even though this reflects just one subject the set overlaps with the reported regions from Masterdon et al. (2016).
+The most extreme values seem to be mostly positive meaning more positive connections for high-calorie food.

 ![ppi_hi_over_low](https://github.com/gregory-gutmann/network-gppi/assets/36300365/a57f8f14-e6f5-4659-9484-cc2c89bc8df5)